phtan/counting-with-jimenez/README.md

 ### Output

-The expected output of the program is an estimate of the number of steps (as in walking, running, and so on) that have been taken while readings were collected from the accelerometer.
+The expected output of the program is an estimate of the number of steps (as in walking) that have been taken while readings were collected from the accelerometer.

 ### Usage